bleonheart/Lilia/documentation/docs/meta/tool.md

 **Purpose**

-Returns a table of client ConVars prefixed by the tool mode.
+Returns a table mapping mode-prefixed client ConVar names to their default values.

 **Parameters**